STealthy-and-haSTy/SublimeScraps/plugins/README.md

    useful - for example, wrapping line comments! - so it became quite a lot more advanced.
 It now also makes it easier to join consecutive comment lines together by pressing <kbd>delete</kbd> at the end of the first line.

+ * [open_file_env.py](open_file_env.py) implements an enhanced version of the `open_file` command in Sublime that will expand all of the `sublime-build` variables as well as environment variables in it's `file` argument.
+Useful for creating key bindings or menu entries to open files in the context of your current project, for example.

+ * [open_file_encoded.py](open_file_encoded.py) is an implementation of the `open_file` command in Sublime that allows you to encode a position to open the file at by adding `:line` or `:line:col` to the file name, as you can on the command line.

+ * [menu_exec.py](menu_exec.py) is a simple `exec` command variant for running external tools from outside of build systems.
+It does what `exec` does, but also expands variables in its arguments like a `sublime-build`file  would.
+   You can also stop the build output panel from displaying, if desired.

+ * [scoped_snippet.py](scoped_snippet.py) is an enhanced version of the `insert_snippet` command that allows you to specify a scope where the snippet will apply, for use in menu or command palette entries, where it's not otherwise possible to constrain the scope.